glk2110/lineup_analyzer/README.md

-# How to use
+# How to Use
-## If you haven't already, install homebrew and Python.
+## If you haven't already, install Homebrew and Python.
 1. Open Terminal, copy this line into the command prompt and click enter.
 Follow any instructions that appear.
 ```
 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"